john-science/john-science.github.io/_drafts/2018-09-30-git-cleanup.md

 ### Where are the biggest files in your repo?

-Git keeps a complete history of all the files you ever commit and all the changes to those files.
+Git keeps a complete history of all the files ever committed and all the changes to those files.
 So if you want to find the largest files in your repo, you have to search through the entire history of your repo.
 Luckily, Git gives us the power to do that pretty easily.

 **git_lonliest_files.sh**: